chaxus/ran/packages/docs/src/ranui/index.md

 ## Feature

-1. **High Cross-Framework Compatibility**: Our solution seamlessly adapts to a wide array of leading front-end frameworks, including `React`, `Vue`, `Preact`, `SolidJS`, `Svelte`, and more.
-It also integrates smoothly with any project built on `JavaScript` and adhering to `W3C` standards.
-No matter your choice of technology stack, we guarantee consistent and reliable support.
+1. **Cross-Framework Compatibility**: Works seamlessly with React, Vue, Preact, SolidJS, Svelte, and more.
+Integrates with any JavaScript project following W3C standards.
-2. **Pure Native Experience**: Our solution eliminates the need for dependencies on front-end frameworks like `npm`, `React`/`Vue`, or complex build tools such as `webpack`/`vite`.
-It truly embodies the essence of Web technology.
-You can get started effortlessly, just like manipulating native `div` tags, immediately experiencing the purity and intuitiveness of the technology.
-This design not only simplifies project structure but also reduces the cost of learning and usage, enabling every developer to appreciate the native charm of Web technology.
+2. **Pure Native Experience**: No need for npm, React/Vue, or build tools.
+Easy to start, like using native div tags, simplifying structure and reducing learning costs.
-3. **Ultimate Modular Design**: Utilizing the principle of minimal modularization, we carefully dismantle large and complex systems or applications into extremely small, functionally independent, and easily reusable component units.
-This approach significantly enhances code maintainability, scalability, and reusability.
+3. **Modular Design**: Breaks systems into small, reusable components for enhanced maintainability and scalability.
-4. **Fully Open-Source for Free Learning**: Our project fully adheres to the `MIT` open-source license, granting unrestricted access to all source code.
-This means you are free to access, learn from, reference, and even modify our code, whether for personal development or commercial applications.
-We firmly believe that open-source is a vital pathway for technological advancement and innovation.
+4. **Open-Source**: Licensed under MIT, providing free access to all source code for personal or commercial use.
-5. **Interactive and Comprehensive Documentation**: We provide detailed and highly interactive documentation, where all component examples are live and interactive.
-This allows you to directly experience the component functionality while reading, deepening your understanding and enabling quick hands-on learning.
-This design is aimed at providing you with the most intuitive and efficient learning experience possible.
+5. **Interactive Documentation**: Offers detailed, interactive documentation with live examples for efficient learning.
-6. **Type-Checking Support**: Our development environment is fully built on `TypeScript`, equipped with comprehensive declaration files and type definitions, ensuring smooth integration for both `JavaScript` and `TypeScript` projects.
-With powerful type-checking capabilities, we significantly enhance code readability, maintainability, and project robustness, bringing unprecedented convenience and peace of mind to development work.
+6. **Type-Checking**: Built on TypeScript with full type support, ensuring robust and maintainable code.
-7. **Enhanced Durability and Stability**: Our solution offers exceptional stability, eliminating concerns about disruptive updates encountered during version upgrades, such as `React` from version `15` to `16` (with `fiber`) or `Vue` from version `2` to `3` (with `hooks`).
-We ensure that your components won't be forced into unnecessary updates or redevelopments, thus avoiding potential project interruptions and additional workloads.
-This translates into a continuous and hassle-free project operation.
+7. **Stability and Durability**: Provides exceptional stability, avoiding disruptive updates and ensuring continuous project operation.

 ## Situation